Paid prison labour: Europe

 Across Eastern and Western Europe, paid prison labour is organised in different ways with different wage implications.
 Generally, European penal systems serve the goal of providing work as a positive and productive aspect of incarceration rather than punishment.
 European prison regimes allow inmates to work for both private companies and the prison administration, although this availability is determined by each particular country's mandate and workplace options.
 The availability of paid work in Europe is increasingly low.
 For instance, approximately only 5,300 labour roles are offered to 12,500 prisoners in Greece, while in Italy there is only one inmate out of five who is entitled to paid work.

 In France, approximately 17,800 inmates perform paid labour while incarcerated.
 Half of these prisoners are involved in prison administration work or programs supporting private firms for privatised prisons.
 In addition to basic maintenance and meal distribution jobs, prisoners also have the opportunity to carry out simple and repetitive production jobs in workshops or their cells.
 The availability of what tasks inmates can perform and where they may do so is often dependent on the inmate's security and privileges status.
 Prisoners in France who work the equivalent to a full-time employee generally earn an average of €330 per month.
-This earning is then heavily levied between 20–25% for victim compensation.
+This earning is then heavily levied between 20 and 25% for victim compensation.
 The remaining amount is levied further by 10% to be placed in a separate bank account only available to the inmate on their release date.
 A similar system of deductions is implemented across various European countries, including Portugal and Spain.
 Prison institutions in Portugal and Spain host the opportunity for vocational training programs, although, in Portugal, turnover rates in these programs are high.

 Prisons in Poland and Latvia incorporate unpaid work into their regimes, where volunteer and mandated work in the kitchen or maintenance areas are commonplace.
 As opposed to financial compensation, prisons in Greece often reduce prisoners’ sentence length in exchange for their labour.